 We are also proud of our recent honor of a Top Innovator Award.
 Our program is recognized throughout the country as an excellent example of how online courses can benefit students at the high school level.
 We continue to build our program as a partnership of students, teachers, and parents to help students be successful with this unique opportunity.

-We are currently accepting applications for our first semester of our 2013-2014 school year high school courses and our K-8 courses which will begin in August, 2013.
+We are currently accepting applications for our second semester of our 2013-2014 school year high school courses and our K-8 courses.
+New enrollments for our high school courses will end on March 7 for the second semester, but we will continue to take applications for the 2014-2015 school year.
 Please visit the high school Enrollment Information and Application section or the K-8 Enrollment Information and Application section to complete an application.
 We will contact students and parents by email to schedule enrollments conferences as we have openings available.

-The EVSC High School Virtual Academy is designed to provide flexibility to students in EVSC to earn credits for credit recovery or credit advancement through the utilization of online learning and the support of a licensed teacher.
+The EVSC High School Virtual Academy is designed to provide flexibility to students in EVSC to earn credits for credit advancement, schedule conflict, or credit recovery through the utilization of online learning and the support of a licensed teacher.
 Our brochure provides additonal information.
-Students have earned 426 credits through coursework in Virtual Academy.
+Students have earned 506 credits through coursework in Virtual Academy.